 There is a little-known philosophy, well-founded in reality, that provides a sound basis for compassionate ethics and which will eventually become our predominant way of thinking.
 That’s partly because adopting this philosophy will give us the best chance of addressing the world’s problems, from the climate change crisis to the impact of artificial general intelligence.
 That philosophy is Sentientism.
 Like secular humanism, it commits to using evidence and reason and grants moral consideration to all humans.
 Sentientism then breaks with this anthropocentrism (centring on humans) and goes further.
-It grants degrees of moral consideration to all sentient beings—any being that can experience, particularly those that can experience suffering or flourishing.
+It grants moral consideration to all sentient beings—any being that can experience, particularly those that can experience suffering or flourishing.

 Let’s go on a philosophical journey